 As a courtesy, if you are going to be missing several classes due to personal or family reasons, you may want to let your instructor know in advance (whenever possible), and discuss what you may be missing.

 An instructor may give you an INC (incomplete grade) instead of a letter grade if you could not complete all of your course work due to circumstances beyond your control prior to the final deadline for the instructor to submit the grades.
 In order to be eligible for an INC grade some work must have been submitted and the successful completion of the remaining work will allow you to pass the course.
 The outstanding work or alternate examination must be completed by a specified date, as agreed with your Instructor, within the 3 months of the submission of the INC grade unless alternative arrangements have been made with the program’s Chair/Director, for the extension of the INC. The INC will be replaced by an official course grade when the work is completed.
 If the work is not completed by the deadline the INC will become a grade of F. If you want to request an INC grade due to your circumstances you must ask your instructor to receive an INC grade within 3 working days, or as soon as reasonably possible, of the missed final examination or final assignment deadline.
 Supporting documentation (e.g. Ryerson Medical Certificate) must be provided.
-The University expects instructors awarding an INC grade to provide the student, within 7 working days, a written statement of outstanding work to be completed and the date by which it must be completed (or the date of the alternate final examination).
+The University expects instructors awarding an INC grade to provide the student, within 7 working days, with a written statement of outstanding work to be completed and the date by which it must be completed (or the date of the alternate final examination).